TosbackCgusBridge-Bot/CGUs-versions/Amazon/unknown.md

 Contacts, Notices, and Revisions

-If you have any concern about privacy at AWS or want to contact one of our data controllers, please contact us with a thorough description, and we will try to resolve it.
+If you have any concern about privacy at AWS or want to contact one of our data controllers, please contact us with a thorough description, and we will try to resolve the issue for you.
 You may also contact us at the addresses below:

 *   For any prospective or current customers of Amazon Web Services, Inc., our mailing address is: Amazon Web Services, Inc., 410 Terry Avenue North, Seattle, WA 98109-5210, ATTN: AWS Legal
 *   For any prospective or current customers of Amazon Web Services EMEA SARL, our mailing address is: Amazon Web Services EMEA SARL, 38 Avenue John F. Kennedy, L-1855, Luxembourg, ATTN: AWS EMEA Legal
-*   For any prospective or current customers of Amazon Internet Services Private Limited, our mailing address is: Amazon Internet Services Private Limited, Ground Floor, Eros Corporate Towers, Nehru Place, New Delhi, 110 019, India, ATTN: AISPL Legal
+*   For any prospective or current customers of Amazon Internet Services Private Limited, our mailing address is: Amazon Internet Services Private Limited, Block E, 14th Floor, Unit Nos.
+1401 to 1421, International Trade Tower, Nehru Place, New Delhi, Delhi 110019, India, ATTN: AISPL Legal

 If you interact with AWS Offerings on behalf of or through your organization, then your personal information may also be subject to your organization’s privacy practices, and you should direct privacy inquiries to your organization.